Book Now

 Services

 Wi-fi is available in most communal and accommodation areas.
 Students can make and receive telephone calls.
-Laundry facilities are available for students and included in the course fees (2 washes per week).
+Laundry facilities are available for students on campus and included in the course fees.
+Supermarket is open daily for refreshments and snacks.
+24 hour emergency contact service for Parents.

 Transfer Service